Diploma in Communication

+A great opportunity to improve your communication skills and study overseas.
 Our Diploma in Communication is offered over eight courses and gives you the option to tailor your studies to suit your interests.
 Choose from a wide range of courses available to Study Abroad students including creative writing, media, public relations, journalism and design.

 This program is only available to international students.

 DurationFull-time or equivalent part-time Only a full-time option is available to international students on a Student visa.
 Online programs are not available to Student visa holders.

 Complete 8 courses (96 units) from the Bachelor of Communication and/or courses from the Bachelor of Communication related majors/minors.

 Note: Program structures are subject to change.
-Not all USC courses are available on every USC campus.
+Not all UniSC courses are available on every UniSC campus.